symfony/symfony-docs/contributing/code/standards.rst

   its class (e.g. ``App\EventSubscriber\UserSubscriber``);

-* If there are multiple services for the same class, use the FQCN for the main service and use lowercased, underscored names for the rest of services.
+* If there are multiple services for the same class, use the FQCN for the main service and use lowercased and underscored names for the rest of services.
   Optionally divide them in groups separated with dots (e.g.
   ``something.service_name``, ``fos_user.something.service_name``);